 The main idea was to develop a small application, all together, showing the benefits and tools that Angular has.
 But, before that, we wanted to have a solid background.
 Having these requirements in mind, we designed a 3-day workshop: the first one for all the theoretical stuff, and the remaining two for getting the hands dirty doing the coding side.

-We spent the first day showing what Angular is, the pros and cons it has, comparing it with other popular front-end frameworks and libraries, such as React and Vue.js.
+We spent the first day showing what Angular is, its pros and cons, and other popular front-end frameworks and libraries, such as React and Vue.js.

 We also showed what Typescript is, what it has to do with this framework, explaining all the “magic” that happens behind the curtains when we compile our project, using tools such as angular-cli.